golkelj/data-science-fundamentals/nn.md

 # Numpy Neural Network
 Download this for the LaTex view of math equations

-This marks the start of my machine learning understanding as I am concurrently taking foundational class at the University of Califorina, San Diego, as a data science major.
-In this project I am going to explore a basic example of a Neural work the and many of the low level ideas and math behind it in order to get a deeper understanding before utilizing Tensorflow, sck-kit, Pytorch, and other pre-made libraries.
+This marks the start of my machine learning understanding as I am concurrently taking a foundational class at the University of California, San Diego, as a data science major.
+In this project, I will explore a basic example of a neural network and the underlying low-level ideas and mathematics to gain a deeper understanding before utilizing Tensorflow, scikit-learn, PyTorch, and other pre-made libraries.
 ## Preprocess
-This is simply used to load the data in with the main 28x28 image being the x_train, y_train, x_test, y_test
+This is simply used to load the data in, with the main 28x28 image being the x_train, y_train, x_test, y_test
 ```python
 import numpy as np
 import pandas as pd